An easy, soft sourdough banana bread. Bake them as mini loaves, or as one large loaf.

 Instructions

-- Finely dice the candied ginger into small 2mm pieces.
+• Finely dice the candied ginger into small 2mm/ 1/16th inch pieces.

-- In a large bowl, mash the bananas with a fork, then stir in the butter.
-Add in the brown sugar, egg, vanilla, and sourdough starter and stir it well together until all combined.
+• In a large bowl, mash the bananas.
+Add in the cooled butter, brown sugar, eggs, vanilla, and sourdough starter and stir well until all are combined.

 Notes